Degree-degree correlations in random graphs with heavy-tailed degrees: Correlations between random variables

+The comparison of different ways for resolving ties, and their effect on the resulting computation is an interesting topic, which is outside the scope of this work.} We refer to \cite{Nevslehova2007rank_correlations} for a general treatment of rank correlations for non-continuous distributions.

-\section{Linear dependencies}
+\subsection{Linear dependencies}

-It is well known that $\rho$ in general measures {\it linear} dependence between two random variables.
-Thus, it is natural to check how this measure, and our proposed alternative measures, perform when the relation between $X$ and $Y$ are described through the following linear model:

-where $U_j$, $j=1,\ldots,m$, are independent identically distributed (i.i.d.) random variables with regularly varying tail, and tail exponent $\gamma$.
-By definition, the random variable $U$ is {\it regularly varying} with index $\gamma>0$, if \eqn{ \P(U>x)=\P(V>x)=L(x)x^{-\gamma}, } where $L(x)$ is a slowly varying function, that is, for $u>0$, $L(ux)/L(x)\to 1$ as $x\to\infty$, for instance, $L(u)$ may be equal to a constant or $\log(u)$.
+It is well known that $\rho$ in general measures {\it linear} dependence between two random variables. \ch{Therefore, before analyzing the behavior of $\rho_n$ in networks, we wish to illustrate that $\rho_n$ fails to capture the linear dependence between $X$ and $Y$ when \chrr{the variances of $X$ and $Y$ are infinite, i.e.,} ${\rm Var}(X),{\rm Var}(Y)=\infty$, even in a very straightforward case when the linear relation \chr{between} $X$ and $Y$ is explicitly defined.
+With this goal in mind, below we analyze the behavior of $\rho_n$} in the following linear model: \chn{ } where $\xi_j$, $j=1,\ldots,m$, are independent identically distributed (i.i.d.) non-negative random variables with regularly varying tail, and tail exponent $\gamma$.
+By definition, the non-negative random variable $\xi$ is {\it regularly varying} with index $\gamma>0$, if \eqn{ \P(\xi>x)=L(x)x^{-\gamma},\qquad x\ge 0, } where $\chrr{x\mapsto L(x)}$ is a slowly varying function, that is, for $u>0$, $L(ux)/L(x)\to 1$ as $x\to\infty$, for instance, $L(x)$ may be equal to a constant or $\log(x)$.
 Note that the random variables $X$ and $Y$ have the same distribution when $(\beta_1,\ldots, \beta_m)$ is a permutation of $(\alpha_1,\ldots, \alpha_m)$.

+When we take an i.i.d.\ sample of random variables $((X_i,Y_i))_{i=1}^n$ of random variables with the above linear dependence, then Spearman's rho is consistent by \eqref{consist-Spearman's}, with a variance that converges to zero as $1/n$.
+For the sample correlation coefficient, consistency follows from \eqref{consist-rho} in the case where $\Var(\xi_i)<\infty$, but not when the $\xi_i$'s have infinite variance \chr{as we show below in detail}.
 Our main result in this section is the following theorem: